 Several years ago I decided to leave life as I knew it and move to the United States from Peru, where I grew up.
 I moved to attend graduate school and continue developing my career in the corporate world.
-Years later, I decided to start a new journey toward something I personally found more meaningful and rewarding.
-I decided to become a psychotherapist.
+Years later, I decided to take the risk to start a new journey toward something more meaningful and rewarding, went back to grad school again and became a psychotherapist.

 I do believe in change, in taking risks, and in personal growth.
 I believe that is what therapy is about.
-During our work together I will not ask you do something I have not done before, or wouldn't be willing to do.
+During our work together you will not be on your own.
 We will be in this together.

 I help adults who feel stuck, trapped, broken, or confused by their own thoughts, feelings, and behaviors.
 I help individuals of diverse backgrounds, sexual identities and orientations, relationship lifestyles, and life stages.

 I work with people seeking help because they are experiencing a wide range of issues, including shame, anxiety, depression, irritability, loneliness, self-doubt, trauma, social anxiety, relationship issues, lack of passion, creative blocks, grief, codependency, low self-esteem, and compulsive behaviors.